 Hot Weather Safety for Seniors: A Caregiver's Summer Guide

-This guide covers why heat hits older adults harder, the practical steps that keep them safe, the warning signs worth knowing, and how a daily check-in fits into a hot-weather plan.
+This guide covers why heat hits older adults harder, practical cooling and hydration steps, heat-illness warning signs, and the limited role of a daily check-in in a broader hot-weather plan.

 Why hot weather is riskier for older adults